nzmksk/bs-hr-genie-server/README.md

 ### POST /refresh_token `[protected]`

 This endpoint is used to renew client's access token using valid refresh token.
-Access token has validity of 15 minutes while refresh token has validity of 24 hours.
-Expired access token will automatically redirect clients to this endpoint for token renewal.
+Access token has validity of 15 minutes while refresh token has validity of 6 hours.

 **Response**